ViniciusAbrao/turtlebot_nav_manip/README.md

 TERMINAL 3: roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

+The default location of the RTAB-Map database is "~/.ros/rtabmap.db".
+Change the parameter "database_path" in case of to save in another path.
-crtl+C in the TERMINAL 3 and after that: rtabmap-databaseViewer ~/rtabmap.db An example of a map of the turtlebot3_house.world is found at: https://drive.google.com/file/d/13-oGLLWr7zB9ZfORsgDQ1qQZ7Tay6SSR/view?usp=sharing
+In order to visualize the content of this database: rtabmap-databaseViewer ~/rtabmap.db An example of a map of the turtlebot3_house.world is found at: https://drive.google.com/file/d/13-oGLLWr7zB9ZfORsgDQ1qQZ7Tay6SSR/view?usp=sharing